What exactly is the metaverse?

 Many well-established companies and startups are planting their roots in the metaverse, including Apple, Sony, Microsoft, Epic Games, Nvidia, Disney, Niantic, and Meta –just to name a few… Experts forecast that virtual reality, a $30 billion market in 2021, will more than triple to $300 billion by 2024.

 How do you choose which metaverse platform to use?
-Here are the top platforms for 2022. here.
+Here are the top metaverse platforms for 2023.

 What are the potential dangers of the metaverse?